Owen-Larimer/Data-Visualizations/README.md

 # Data-Visualizations
-An unrelated list of visualizations and associated code
+A list of unrelated visualizations and associated code.

 ## Data Sources: